-As a mutual fund distributor, you handle multiple clients at once.
+As a Mutual Fund Distributor, you handle multiple clients at once.
 Understanding your investors' psychology and market reaction is important.

 When dealing with different personalities, you need different approaches, including their investing approach and SIP investment.